Microplastics-in-cosmetic-

 Starting from October 17, 2023, the initial set of restrictions, specifically concerning the ban on micrograins and loose glitter, will take effect with the implementation of the regulation.
 For other cases, the ban will be rolled out at varying times, depending on the product.
 This staggered approach allows operators time to explore and adopt alternative solutions before compliance becomes mandatory.

 At Taobé, we strongly recommend initiating the practice of requesting declarations from your raw material suppliers.
 These declarations should confirm that the materials they provide are not subject to the definition of microplastics as outlined in the Regulation.
+Especially if you want to go the natural and clean cosmetics route.
+To explore this topic, please go read the article on Natural, Organic, Clean and Vegan Cosmetics: Master the difference!

 If you have any specific questions about microplastics, please contact us.
 We’re here to assist you in managing this significant challenge in the cosmetic industry while staying compliant with the regulations.